Consensys/doc.quorum-key-manager/docs/HowTo/Use-Manifest-File.md

 # Using the Quorum Key Manager manifest file

-Use a YAML manifest file to specify Quorum Key Manager manifests.
-Manifests represent the configuration of runtime components of the key manager, such as stores and nodes.
+Use a YAML manifest file to specify the Quorum Key Manager runtime components, such as stores and nodes.

 Specify the path to the manifest file using the [`--manifest-path`](../Reference/CLI-Syntax.md#manifest-path) option on key manager startup.